Shan-Lun-1/IDAssignment1/README.md

 As a user who came to this website might not know what coinbase is about, what cryptocurrency is.
 Therefore, in my design, I have decided to include pages, which would tell audience what coinbase is and the products it offer, and what are cryptocurrency.
 Some users might also have queries, so I have added a contact form on a page too.

-From Coinbase point of view, Coinbase would like to attract more users to downlaod and use their app, so that they can have more income.
+From Coinbase point of view, Coinbase would like to attract more users to download and use their app, so that they can have more income.

 <br>
 #### Wireframe